Gananath/NERD/NERD_IMAGES/README.md

 - A kernel (m x n) approach was used for mutaion instead of pixel level.

-- The actor critic model have control over selecting the region over the images.
+- Actor critic model has control over selecting the region over the images for mutation.